elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- The earth race, the downtrodden race is well acquainted with feet.
+- The earth race, the downtrodden race has known feet.
 - Congo and Mississippi, strain out gold
 - strain out blood
-- the race of earth, the race of ash walks
+- the race of earth, the race of ash is on the move
-- the road's feet spit saltpeter wads.
+- chewing-saltpeter explodes feet on the road.

 - {:.sp} The Guard Man.